lewagon/dotfiles/04-Front-End/03-Bootstrap/01-Grid/README.md

 The objectives of this challenge are :

 * Embrace the [Bootstrap CSS](http://getbootstrap.com/) library, it will be your best friend for the rest of your life!
-* This challenge focus on the [Bootstrap fluid grid system](http://getbootstrap.com/css/#grid), you will not need to use other components of Bootstrap here.
+* This challenge focus on the [Bootstrap grid system](http://getbootstrap.com/css/#grid), you will not need to use other components of Bootstrap here.
 But the grid system is the hardest part of Boostrap, all the rest is just a matter of copy & paste!
 * Embed [Fontawesome](http://fontawesome.io/) icons, which behave as texts as you will realize (this is VERY convenient).

 In the HTML of the canvas, we already put the good tags. **All you need to do is add the adequate bootstrap classes to some of these tags**.
 You should not add any additional tags that the ones we gave you!